helicalAI/helical/docs/intro.md

 ## Acknowledgements

-A lot of our models have been published by talend authors developing these exciting technologies.
+A lot of our models have been published by talented authors developing these exciting technologies.
 We sincerely thank the authors of the following open-source projects:

 - [scGPT](https://github.com/bowang-lab/scGPT/)
 - [Geneformer](https://huggingface.co/ctheodoris/Geneformer)